 Elizabeth has decided to wind up her events management company in Hong Kong and venture into the United Kingdom market instead.
 Having worked in Hong Kong for 5 years now, she has built up a significant amount of funds in her Mandatory Provident Fund.
 She then applied for a place of residence in the United Kingdom and filed the necessary documents with the Mandatory Provident Fund Schemes Authority.
 She was able to prove that she was permitted to reside in a place outside Hong Kong, her application was approved and she was able to withdraw her Mandatory Provident Fund.

-- Claim a form for payment of accrued benefits on the grounds of Permanent Departure from Hong Kong Form MPF(S) – W(O
+- Request for MPF withdrawal on the grounds of leaving Hong Kong permanently using the Form MPF(S) – W(O)

-If you're an employee, obtain the file IR56G from your employer (refer here for a specimen of a completed form) and check with them the requirement for tax clearance.
+If you are working in a company, request the file IR56G from your employer (Check for a specimen here) and get details from them regarding the requirement for MPF withdrawal tax clearance.

-Your employer will also withhold all your payments for a one-month period from the date of the IR56G submission, or until the MPFA issues the Letter of Release.
+After submitting the IR56G form, your employer will withhold your payments for a month from the submission date or until the MPFA issues the Letter of Release.

-An Individual Tax Return will be sent to you for tax clearance.
-Once you've submitted the tax returns, the MPFA will issue a return to you upon receiving your application.
+You will receive an Individual Tax Return for tax clearance.
+After submitting your tax returns, the MPFA will issue a return to you after receiving your application.

-If you’re in a hurry to relocate and need to make it quicker, call the MPFA directly.
-They will ask you to come in person to the Inland Revenue Department with your Form IR56G file, payslips, and supporting documents for all tax deductions to the IRD, and they will request for the tax filing for tax clearance.
+If you want to move out of Hong Kong as fast as possible, contact the MPFA directly over the telephone.
+They will probably ask you to visit the office of the Inland Revenue Department in person with your Form IR56G file, supporting documents, and payslips for all the tax deductions to the IRD.
+They might also ask for proof of tax filing for tax clearance.